ChuanqiTan/xcache/README.md

-XCache: A simplest and thread-safe LRU cache, which support key-func, release-func and hit-stat.
+XCache: A simple and thread-safe LRU cache, which support key-func, release-func and hit-stat.
 ===============

 Setup